Juliet Fraser: Contemporary music

 Since 2016 Fraser has been collaborating with Canadian composer Cassandra Miller, resulting in an ongoing and modular series of compositions called Tracery.
 This project had its first outing at Cafe OTO and subsequent iterations have been programmed by Experimental Sound Studio Chicago, Klangspuren in Schwaz and Bastard Assignments.

 Fraser has performed Gerard Grisey’s final work Quatre chants pour franchir le seuil across Europe, including a performance in 2019 with conductor Susanna Mälkki and Scholars of the Karajan Academy at the Berlin Philarmonie as part of Musikfest Berlin, where she "sang the solo part with pathos and a beautifully dark hue".

 During a series of summer concerts at Snape Maltings in 2021, Fraser performed a double bill of Samuel Beckett’s Not I and Morton Feldman’s Three Voices.
 Her performance was described as a “tremendous tour de force”, with “every element perfectly executed”.
+In 2022, she performed Feldman's monumental Neither at the Melos-Ethos Festival in Bratislava.

-Recent premieres include Laurence Crane's Natural World performed at Musica Sacra, Maastricht in September 2021, and subsequently at Oxford Lieder Festival, Huddersfield Contemporary Music Festival and Music We’d Like to Hear, London; Christopher Fox’s The air is just desire with Quatuor Bozzini, alongside a “direct, and powerfully moving” performance of Schoenberg’s Second String Quartet at the 2022 Dartington International Summer School; and a “fearless” performance of Laura Bowler’s ground-breaking multimedia chamber piece Distance at Sound Festival in Scotland, Cheltenham Music Festival and Spitalfields Music Festival, which involved Fraser performing live in the UK, alongside Talea Ensemble who were live-streamed from New York.
+Recent premieres include Laurence Crane's Natural World performed at Musica Sacra, Maastricht in September 2021, and subsequently at Oxford Lieder Festival, Huddersfield Contemporary Music Festival and Music We'd Like to Hear, London; Christopher Fox’s The air is just desire with Quatuor Bozzini, alongside a “direct, and powerfully moving” performance of Schoenberg’s Second String Quartet at the 2022 Dartington International Summer School; and a “fearless” performance of Laura Bowler's ground-breaking multimedia chamber piece Distance at Sound Festival in Scotland, Cheltenham Music Festival and Spitalfields Music Festival, which involved Fraser performing live in the UK, alongside Talea Ensemble who were live-streamed from New York.